Fold-transversal surface code cultivation: Numerical simulations

 \subsection{Noise models}

-In~\cref{tbl:models}, we show the noise models we use in this work.
-A noisy unitary operation on $n$ qubits is associated with the relevant depolarizing Pauli channel $\{I,X,Y,X\}^{\otimes n} - I^{\otimes n}$ occurring with the stated probability.
-For measurement and reset in the $Z$ basis, we apply a probabilistic $X$ error before and after the operations respectively.
+In~\cref{tbl:models}, we show the noise models used in this work.
+A noisy unitary operation on $n$ qubits is associated with the relevant depolarizing Pauli channel $\{I,X,Y,Z\}^{\otimes n} \backslash I^{\otimes n}$ occurring with the stated probability.
+For measurement and reset in the $Z$ basis, we apply a probabilistic $X$ error before and after the operations, respectively.

+\textit{Note added:} In a previous version of this manuscript, reported $\fd{5}$ data incorrectly did not have idling errors at a subset of circuit locations.
+Specifically, idles were excluded on $\reg{3}$ qubits that did not participate in the logical CY check for the duration of the check.
+These are the same qubits absent in $\rot{3}$.
+This has now been corrected, leading to a slight increase in the number of expected attempts for $\fd{5}$ data, and a higher error floor for the $(3,0)$ scheme in \cref{fig:f5-gap-plot}.